Destitute-Streetdwelling-Guttersnipe/patcher-in-browser/README.md

 # patcher-in-browser
-a patcher in web browser
+a patcher in web browser for anyone who is CLIphobia

 Use offset and bytes (as hexadecimal number) in the following formats: